Summary and Aggregation

 Summary

-The Finale GraphQL API's aggregation system provides powerful data analysis capabilities:
+The Finale GraphQL API's summary feature provides powerful data analysis capabilities:

 Key Takeaways

-1. Universal Availability: All 24 collections support metrics aggregation
+1. Universal Availability: All 24 collections support summary metrics

 2. Selective GroupBy: 9 collections support dimensional grouping